 Ted, though, has a big secret: He’s set to inherit sizable amounts of money and assets.
 What’s more, he has accumulated substantial savings of his own.
 He loves Mary, but he’s aware of statistics that show that even the strongest marriages can end in divorce.
 He knows that he needs to protect his current and future assets.

-Ted decides to ask Mary for a prenuptial agreement, summoning more courage than it took to pop the question.
+Ted decides to ask Mary for a prenup to protect hi wealth, summoning more courage than it took to pop the question.

 “We need to talk, Mary,” he says, going on to explain his concerns.

 Smiling like a fox who’s just cornered a defenseless hen, Mary strikes back.
 “Seriously, Ted?” she asks venomously.
 “I thought you were different, but you’re already planning for our divorce!”